The atoms of graph product von Neumann algebras: Evaluation of the power series

 \begin{proof} If $\cK$ is a clique in $\cG$, then $\cK \cap \cV_j$ is a clique in $\cG_j$ for each $j$.
 Conversely, if $\cK_j$ is a clique in $\cV_j$, then by construction of the graph join, $\cK = \cK_1 \cup \dots \cup \cK_k$ is a clique in $\cG$.
 Moreover,

 Hence, the sum over all cliques in $\cG$ decomposes as the product of sums associated to each $\cG_j$ which yields the asserted identity for the polynomials.
-The identity for the regions then follows from Lemma \ref{lem: homeomorphism} (2). \end{proof}
+The identity for the regions then follows from Lemma \ref{lem: homeomorphism} (1) and (2). \end{proof}

 From this we can see that $R(\cG) \cap (0,\infty)^{\cV}$ is the product of open sets with smooth boundary, and the only way that $\partial R(\cG)$ can be non-smooth at a point $x \in (0,\infty)^{\cV}$ is if there are two separate indices $i$ and $j$ such that $x|_{\cG_i}$ and $x|_{\cG_j}$ are both boundary points of $R(\cG_i)$ and $R(\cG_j)$ respectively.
 Meanwhile, if some of the coordinates of $x$ are allowed to be zero, then more complicated behavior can occur.
-Indeed, the behavior of the derivatives is determined by what happens on the subgraph where the values of $x$ are positive.
+Thus, in order to check whether the derivatives $\partial_j \fK_{\cG}(x)$ vanishes, we have to examine each vertex of $\cG$ in relation with the subgraph where the values of $x_v$ are positive.